iamvery/ratchet/README.md

 For use with [Phoenix][phoenix], check out [PhoenixRatchet][phoenix-ratchet].

-Given a plain HTMl view template like this:
+Given a plain HTML view template like this:

 ```html
 <section>